 - Easy to Prepare - This just has one more step than regular mashed potatoes.
 You sautee the leeks while the potatoes are simmering, so there is no additional time required!

-- Great for Entertaining - These potatoes are easy to make, but they taste fancy so they are perfect for a dinner party.
+- Great for Entertaining - These potatoes are easy to make, but they taste fancy so they are perfect for a dinner party, especially when served with Maple Balsamic Brussels Sprouts.
 It is also a great holiday recipe!
 We love these potatoes for Christmas dinner!

 Potatoes - I love Yukon Gold potatoes because they are naturally creamy and buttery.
 However, you can use any high starch potato, like Russet potatoes.
 Or do a mix of both!